 The resulting skill prototypes are stored in skill memory $\mathcal{X}_l^{s,p}$ and $\mathcal{X}_l^{g,p}$.

 \phantomsection \textbf{Subtask space update ($\mathcal{X}_h$).} At downstream policy learning for task $\tau$, \ours constructs $\mathcal{X}_h$ by generating subtask prototypes from the most recent expert demonstrations $\mathcal{D}_\tau$, to the discretized subgoal groups $\mathcal{G}_\tau$.
-To efficiently represent demonstrations, we apply the same skill clustering algorithm~\cite{yuan2024ptgm} to derive $\mathcal{G}_\tau$, followed by the same sub-clustering procedure as in the skill-side update:
+To efficiently represent demonstrations, we apply the same skill clustering algorithm~\citep{yuan2024ptgm} to derive $\mathcal{G}_\tau$, followed by the same sub-clustering procedure as in the skill space update:

 After prototype construction, subtask prototypes are stored in the task-specific memory $\mathcal{X}_h^{s,\tau}$.